seidlr/drlnd-control/Report.md

 ![Reacher](reacher.png "The reacher environment")

-In this environment, a multiple double-jointed arms can move to target locations.
+In this environment, multiple double-jointed arms can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

 ## Learning Algorithm

 The agent is trained using a reinforcement learning technique called **Deep Deterministic Policy Gradients (DDPG)** to learn from the environment.
-It has been shown to be weel suited for solving challenging problems with continuous action spaces.
-For more information see [Continuous Control With Deep Reinforcement Learning](https://arxiv.org/pdf/1509.02971.pdf)
+The method has been shown to be well suited for solving challenging problems with continuous action spaces.
+For more information see [Continuous Control With Deep Reinforcement Learning](https://arxiv.org/pdf/1509.02971.pdf).

 Pseudo code for the algorithm is shown in the following Figure.